-- The plan identifies strategies to improve aesthetics of activity hubs to make them centers of pedestrian activity. - 0 Not mentioned - Mentions a broad, aspirational goal to revitalize aesthetics in commercial centers or historic downtowns - 2 Identifies strategies for improving aesthetics in activity hubs - The plan supports the co-location of services in activity hubs, especially in schools. - 0 Not mentioned - Broadly mentions the benefits of locating community services in existing or new activity hubs - Proactively establishes a goal of working with relevant state, regional, or local agencies to locate community services in existing or new activity hubs
+- The plan identifies strategies to improve the aesthetics of activity hubs to make them centers of pedestrian activity. - 0 Not mentioned - Mentions a broad, aspirational goal to revitalize aesthetics in commercial centers or historic downtowns - 2 Identifies strategies for improving aesthetics in activity hubs - The plan supports the co-location of services in activity hubs, especially in schools. - 0 Not mentioned - Broadly mentions the benefits of locating community services in existing or new activity hubs - 2 Proactively establishes a goal of working with relevant state, regional, or local agencies to locate community services in existing or new activity hubs standalone bicycle/pedestrian plan often contains specific goals and strategies for improving pedestrian and bicycle safety and convenience.
+If your community has a bicycle/pedestrian plan, this item can score a 2.

-Examples of services that could be co-located in activity hubs include senior centers, public libraries, wellness centers, public meeting spaces, government offices.
+Examples of services that could be co-located in activity hubs include senior centers, public libraries, wellness centers, public meeting spaces, and government offices.